michaelkamprath/eater-sap-1-improvements/instruction-register-8-bit/README.md

             |     |
     0x0000  +-----+
 ```
 It's useful to plan forward a bit more to understand what other things I might be doing that would impact my CPU's memory map.
 A notable item is the (future) addition of a stack pointer.
 This will point to a range of memory at the top of the RAM.
-Strictly speaking, a stack pointed is not the same thing as memory mapped I/O, but it is a specialized access to the memory and thus worth considering.
+Strictly speaking, a stack pointer is not the same thing as memory mapped I/O, but it is a specialized access to the memory and thus worth considering.
 Another item is the fact that at least in the design I am currently using, my RAM chip, the [UM61512A](../ram-rom-upgrade/datasheets/UM61512A.pdf), contains a total of 64K of addressing 8 bit words, and we are currently only using 32K of those words.
 It should be possible to make that additional 32K of RAM accessible in some manner to the CPU.
 With these considerations, a hypothetical memory map could look like:

 ```
    0x17FFF  +-----+